-With an eye to Prevention, strength-based approaches and self-management, the aim is to help older people to remain active, productive, independent and socially connected for as long as possible and recognising whether it's between hospital and home or from one community services to another, services need to be consistently joined up and responsive to the individual needs of older people.
-The specific areas of focus will be scaling up the lower limb wound care model for Southwark, improving care and support for people with frailty through the development of an integrated model, and better coordination of services for those living with dementia.
+With an eye to Prevention, Strength based approaches and self-management, the aim is to help older people to remain active, productive, independent and socially connected for as long as possible and recognising whether it's between hospital and home or from one community services to another, services need to be consistently joined up and responsive to the individual needs of older people.
+The specific areas of focus will be developing a lower limb wound care model for Southwark, improving care and support for people with frailty through an integrated model, and better coordination of services for those living with dementia.
 We also want to align with the ambitions of the Community Mental Health Transformation model to address mental health of older people, aligned with neighbourhood development initiatives.